Cessna O-2 Skymaster: U.S. Air Force

-The USAF took delivery of the O-2 Skymaster in March 1967 and the O-2A also entered the U.S. Army's inventory during 1967, from USAF stock.
+The USAF took delivery of the O-2 Skymaster in March 1967, and the O-2A also entered the U.S. Army's inventory during 1967, from USAF stock.
 By June 1970, when production stopped, a total of 532 O-2s had been built for the USAF.

 During the Vietnam War, the O-2A was introduced as a replacement for the O-1 Bird Dog, in the forward air control (FAC) aircraft and served in that role with the 20th Tactical Air Support Squadron.
-The O-2B was equipped with loudspeakers and a leaflet dispenser for use in the psychological operations (PSYOPS) role.
+The O-2B was equipped with loudspeakers and a leaflet dispenser for use in the psychological operations role.

-While it was intended that the Skymaster be replaced in the FAC mission by the OV-10 Bronco, the O-2A continued to be used for night missions after the OV-10's introduction, due to the OV-10's high level of cockpit illumination, rendering night reconnaissance impractical.
+While the Skymaster was intended to be replaced in the FAC mission by the OV-10 Bronco, the O-2A continued to be used for night missions after the OV-10's introduction, due to the OV-10's high level of cockpit illumination, rendering night reconnaissance impractical.
 The O-2 was phased out completely after additional night upgrades to the OV-10.

-A total of 178 USAF O-2 Skymasters were lost in the Vietnam War, to all causes.
+In total, 178 USAF O-2 Skymasters were lost in the Vietnam War to all causes.

-Following the Vietnam War, the O-2 continued to operate with both U.S. Air Force and Air National Guard units into the late 1980s.
+Following the Vietnam War, the O-2 continued to operate with both U.S. Air Force (USAF) and Air National Guard units into the late 1980s.

 U.S. Navy

-Six former USAF O-2A airframes were transferred to the U.S. Navy in 1983 for use as range controllers with Attack Squadron 122 (VA-122), the Pacific Fleet Replacement Squadron for the A-7 Corsair II at Naval Air Station Lemoore, California.
-These aircraft were later transferred to Strike Fighter Squadron 125 (VFA-125), the F/A-18 Hornet FRS at NAS Lemoore, in 1986 for use in the same range control role.
+Six former USAF O-2A airframes were transferred to the U.S. Navy (USN) in 1983 for use as range controllers with Attack Squadron 122, the Pacific Fleet Replacement Squadron for the A-7 Corsair II at Naval Air Station Lemoore, California.
+These aircraft were later transferred to Strike Fighter Squadron 125, the F/A-18 Hornet FRS at NAS Lemoore, in 1986 for use in the same range control role.
 These O-2A aircraft were eventually replaced by T-34C Turbo-Mentor aircraft transferred from the Naval Air Training Command.

 U.S. Army

 Of the six USN aircraft mentioned above, two were transferred to the U.S. Army in late 1990.
-USAF O-2As were augmented by the 1990 aircraft transfer from the Navy.
+USAF O-2As were augmented by the 1990 aircraft transfer from the USN.
 Several disassembled USAF O-2s remain in storage at Davis-Monthan AFB, Arizona.
-Two O-2As were used at Laguna Army Airfield, Arizona as part of testing programs carried out by the Yuma Proving Ground.
+Two O-2As were used at Laguna Army Airfield, Arizona, as part of testing programs carried out by the Yuma Proving Ground.
 These were retired in October 2010 and sent to a museum.

 South Vietnam

-35 USAF O-2 aircraft were later transferred to and operated by the former Republic of Vietnam Air Force.
+Thirty-five USAF O-2 aircraft were later transferred to and operated by the Republic of Vietnam Air Force.